 No matter the source of the funding, an adult educator should enlist the support of all the relevant agencies to ensure adequate funding of all programmes.

 He also has the responsibility for ensuring the frugal use of resources available for any programmes.

 Make the programme known to the public.
 Information and dissemination is a vital ingredient for ensuring the support of the public in any adult education programme.

-Adequate publicity can help to generate in the masses awareness for a particular programme.
+Adequate publicity can help to generate the mass awareness for a particular programme.

-All basic information could serve as veritable source of motivation for the prospective programme participants.
+All basic information could serve as a veritable source of motivation for the prospective programme participants.

-The most commonly used vendors of information in Nigeria include radio, television, newspaper, magazine, postal, handbill, public address system, personal contact, public meeting and other channels.
+The most commonly used vendors of information in Nigeria include radio, television, newspapers, magazines, postal, handbills, public address systems, personal contact, public meetings, and other channels.